EKGF/dprod/examples/data-schema/README.md

 rdfs:isDefinedBy exampleSchema:DatasetLogicalSchema;
 .

-example:Account-AccountBranch a sh:PropertyPage;   // (3) Definition of the Account-AccountBranch property shape describing than an account must have at least one Account Branch which is another entity sh:path example:AccountBranch;
+example:Account-AccountBranch a sh:PropertyShape;   // (3) Definition of the Account-AccountBranch property shape describing than an account must have at least one Account Branch which is another entity sh:path example:AccountBranch;
 sh:class  example:Branch;
 sh:minCount 1;